- Nonprofit organizations are exempt from federal income taxes and must not seek commercial or monetary profit.

 - Nonprofits are liable for payroll taxes and Social Security and Medicare contributions.

 - To retain tax-exempt status, nonprofits must annually submit a detailed summary of business activities.

-- This article is for nonprofit leaders looking for more details on their specific tax liabilities.
+- This article is for nonprofit leaders seeking more details on their tax liabilities.

 So you have a great idea for a nonprofit organization that seeks to bring goods and resources to an underserved area in our society, but you don’t know where to start.
 How do you incorporate as a nonprofit?
 What does tax-exempt really mean?
 Does a nonprofit have any payroll tax liabilities?

 In this article, we’ll explore the unique challenges of and implications regarding filing as a tax-exempt organization and ways to ensure your organization remains compliant.

 Editor’s note: Looking for the right payroll software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.